-The following process applies to students in the BSN program and must be taken by students seeking readmission to the nursing program:
+The following process applies to students in the RN completion program and must be taken by students seeking readmission to the nursing program:

-- Any appeal of program probation or dismissal must be submitted in writing to the Chair of the Nursing Program and to the Chair of the Admission and Progression Committee.
+- Any appeal of program probation or dismissal must be submitted in writing to the Assistant Dean and to the Chair of the Admission and Progression Committee.
 Students will be notified of the decision in writing and may further appeal according to the University's 'Academic Appeal' policy (refer to the CSU SON Student Handbook). - Students who have been placed on program probation may petition for readmission following a minimum of one semester out of the program.
 Readmission is not automatic.
 The Admissions and Progression Committee will review all students seeking readmission.
 The readmission decision will be based on the judgment of the program faculty concerning the student's likelihood of academic success and willingness and ability to meet reasonable conditions.
-Students will be notified in writing. - Students may be readmitted to the program following dismissal, if there is clear and convincing evidence that the circumstances that led to the dismissal have substantially changed.
+Students will be notified in writing.

+- Students may be readmitted to the program following dismissal if there is clear and convincing evidence that the circumstances that led to the dismissal have substantially changed.
 Readmission following program dismissal may be granted upon recommendation of the faulty and approval by the Dean. - A student may be readmitted following program probation or dismissal only once.
-This policy includes probation or dismissal from another institution. - Returning students may be required to validate clinical skills by demonstrating competency in written and performance check offs.
-Failure to perform satisfactorily will be grounds to disqualify readmission. - Returning students who have been out of the program for more than one year must reapply to the University then submit a written request to return to the BSN program. - The Admission and Progression Committee will review all students applying for readmission.
-The student may be required to audit or repeat clinical courses to ensure clinical competency. - Students who are applying for readmission should submit a formal, professional letter to the Admissions & Progression Committee.
+This policy includes probation or dismissal from another institution. - Students who are applying for readmission should submit a formal, professional letter to the Admissions & Progression Committee.
 This letter should describe, in detail, reasons the student was unsuccessful and the plan for success in the future, if readmitted.